Pgtheprodigy/zeus-energy-dashboard/README.md

 ## Author

-Built by **[Your Name]** — a UI/UX designer transitioning into design engineering, with a focus on building interfaces that are both functional and visually precise.
+Built by **Progress** — a UI/UX designer transitioning into design engineering, with a focus on building interfaces that are both functional and visually precise.

 - GitHub: [@pgtheprodigy](https://github.com/Pgtheprodigy)